fact-project/fact-tools/src/site/markdown/stdAnalysis/standardAnalysis.md

 The standard analysis is meant to analyise Raw data files (either from the telescope or from MC Simulations) to identify and parametrize images of air showers.
 The calculated parameters can afterwards used to perform a gamma-hadron classification, a energy reconstruction and an unfolding of the energy spectrum

+Because there are still some semantic differences between the measured and the simulated data we have to treat each case seperatly.

 ## Standard Analysis xml Files

 The standard analysis xml files are:

-- examples/stdAnalysis/data/analysis.xml: Analysis of real data files in unzipped, or gzipped fits file format
+- examples/stdAnalysis/data/analysis.xml: Analysis of real data files in unzipped, or gzipped .zfits or .fits file format
-- examples/stdAnalysis/data/analysis_zfits.xml: Analysis of real data files, in zfits file format
-- examples/stdAnalysis/mc/analysis_mc.xml: Analysis of simulated data files in unzipped, or gzipped fits file format
+- examples/stdAnalysis/mc/analysis_mc.xml: Same as above except for simulated data

-All 3 xml files follows the same structures, the difference are explained in the next subsection.
+The two .xml files follow the same structure, the differences are explained in the next subsection.

 The upper part defines the pathes to the different input files (raw data file, drs file, tracking file, source file) and the url to the default settings files (settings.properties,integralGainFile,pixelDelayFile).
 Than the stream and the process is defined.